abu-naser/abu-naser.github.io/_pages/about.md

 In my research project, I have designed and implemented a secure fast communication library (CryptMPI) for parallel computing architecture on top of MPICH and MVAPICH using the C programming language.
 In CryptMPI we have optimized both point-to-point and collective communication routines and run our evaluation in a large production environment (512 - 1K processes and 16 - 128 nodes).
 We did our evaluation on Ethernet, Infiniband, and Omni-Path networks, and evaluation results suggest that our system can improve performance significantly.

 In addition to that, I have experience in working on system security projects.
 I have designed and implemented a memory vulnerabilities detection and prevention system.
-In another project, worked on an LLC cache side-channel defense project for HPC applications on a multi-tenant could environment.
-I have also 1+ years of software development industry experience and am familiar with software development lifecycle, and tools.
+In another project, worked on an LLC cache side-channel defense project for HPC applications on a multi-tenant cloud environment.
+I also have 1+ years of software development industry experience and am familiar with software development lifecycle, and tools.

 <span style="color:blue">Seeking a full-time position in HPC, Cloud, and System Security.</span>
 ### Publications